c3esperanto/kurseto/README.md

-# Esperanto course at CCCamp2019
+# Esperanto course at C3 events

 Small Esperanto course held and to be held at various c3 events.